 I am a postdoctoral fellow in Evaluative Clinical Sciences at the Sunnybrook Research Institution, under the Hurvitz Brain Sciences Program at Sunnybrook Health Sciences Center, and fully affiliated with the University of Toronto.
 Previously I was a postdoctoral fellow at the School of Speech Therapy and Audiology at the University of Montreal, funded by a grant from the American Tinnitus Association.
-I am affiliated with the International Laboratory for Brain, Music, and Sound Research (BRAMS).
 I hold a Ph.D. in Psychology from McMaster University, and a M.A. in Speech in Hearing Science and B.Mus. in Music Theory from The Ohio State University.

 I am an Associate Member of the Acoustical Society of America and The Association for Research in Otolaryngology.